lassekongo83/plano-theme/README.md

 etc.

-Apply the theme in gnome-tweak-tool or dconf-editor.
+Apply the theme in `gnome-tweaks` or `dconf-editor`.
 Xfce users can apply it in `Settings > Appearance` and `Settings > Window manager`.
-If you wish to use the GNOME shell theme make sure the `User themes` extension is activated in gnome-tweak-tool.
+If you wish to use the GNOME shell theme make sure the `User themes` extension is activated in `gnome-tweaks`.

 #### Other installation options